-If an appeal is granted and the institution determines the student has the capability to make SAP after one payment period, the student will be placed on Financial Aid Probation for one semester only.
-If the student on Financial Aid Probation is not making SAP by the end of the probationary term, the student will become ineligible for Federal Student Aid.
+If an appeal is granted and the institution determines the student has the capability to make SAP after one payment period, the student will be placed on Financial Aid Probation for warning semester.
+If the student on Financial Aid Probation is not making SAP by the end of the probationary term, or meeting the standards as outlined in the academic plan as proposed by the Satisfactory Academic Progress Appeals Committee, the student will become ineligible for Federal Student Aid.